mapcrafter/mapcrafter/README.md

 ## Version history ##

-**v.2.0 (coming soon™!)**
+**v.2.0**
-* Huge internal code refactoring
+* Huge internal code refactoring™
-* New render view: A 2D topdown and the usual 3D isometric render view are available
+* Support for multiple rendering engines: A 2D topdown and the usual 3D isometric render view are available
 * Support for indexed png images, reducing size of output images drastically
 * New overlay render modes (slime chunks, show where monsters can spawn at day/night)
 * Configurable tile sizes (to improve performance for small texture sizes)
-* Configurable water opacity
+* Configurable water opacity/transparency
 * Restructured internal render management components to allow integration of Mapcrafter rendering core into different applications
 * Further integration of Mapcrafter into a graphical user interface ([mapcrafter-gui](https://github.com/mapcrafter/mapcrafter-gui))
+* **There is a new repository for Debian/Ubuntu packages.
+Please have a look at the documentation and update your apt source listings!**

 **v.1.5.4**